Soren2007/digispark-jammer-master/README.md

 Powerful radio jammer that disrupts remote controls

+> [!WARNING]
-⚠️**The use of this virus is the responsibility of the individual, not the programmer.**
+> The use of this virus is the responsibility of the individual, not the programmer.